MazamaScience/MazamaTimeSeries/README.md

 * stationary device-deployments only (no "mobile" sensors)
 * multiple sensors
-* regular (shared) time axes only
+* regular (shared) hourly time axes only
 * single parameter only

+Each column of `mts$data` represents a timeseries associated with a partricular device-deployment while each row represents a _synoptic_ snap shot of all measurements made at a particular time.

+In this manner, software can create both timeseries plots and maps from a single `mts` object in memory.

+_**Note:**_ The `mts` object time axis specified in `data$datetime` is guaranteed to be a regular hourly axis with no gaps.

 ----

-This project is supported by Mazama Science.
+This R package was created by [Mazama Science](http://mazamascience.com) and is being funded by the USFS [AirFire Research Team](https://airfire.org).